wireapp/cryptobox/README.md

 # CockroachDB

-Replace the file system backend to a nicely distributed DB ; Since it is suitable for server side distrubuted uses .
+Replace the file system backend to a nicely Distribution Database; Since it is suitable for server side distrubution uses .
-There is also rust and golang use examples ,please check the [wireapp/cryptobox-c](https://github.com/wireapp/cryptobox-c) 's cockroachdb-experimental branch.
+There are also rust and golang use examples ,please check the [wireapp/cryptobox-c](https://github.com/wireapp/cryptobox-c) 's cockroachdb-experimental branch.